 Then after the passage of perhaps five seconds, the vision had dissipated, replaced by a sea of taillights.
 A visceral, emotional reaction resonated for another minute or two as I pondered my own comparative toughness, a by-product of the comforts of today, and small.
 Could a strategic situation ever again emerge that would result in the tactical nightmare that befell the common soldier in World War I?
 How long would history take to repeat itself and could I endure the experience?

 These were questions best answered with a bit of alcohol and friends, neither of which I had on my way to work.
-So I was left with humility, and reverence, and condolence for those that did endure it.
+So I was left with humility, and reverence, and condolence for those who did endure it.
 And I think that was a respectable endstate.